AkankshaMishra/wsBNN/README.md

-# wsBNN : Weight-sharing Bayesian Neural Network for Feature Selection
+# wsBNN: Weight-sharing Bayesian Neural Network for Feature Selection

 This repository contains the implementation of the **Weight-sharing Bayesian Neural Network (wsBNN)** model for feature selection.
 The code is designed to work with various datasets.
 Follow the steps below to set up the environment and run the model.